You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

-The Master of Arts in Teaching in Middle Grades Education is a 32-credit-hour program designed to prepare and support middle school educators in the field.
+The Master of Arts in Teaching in Middle Grades Education is a 30-32-credit-hour program (varies by state) designed to prepare and support middle school educators in the field.
 The program develops Relay students to become culturally responsive and inclusive educators through an intentional, yet flexible, pathway composed of Foundations courses, Middle Grades Education Content Pedagogy courses, Clinical Practice courses, and a selection of Flex courses.

 In their Foundations courses, Relay students in the Middle Grades Education program will learn to establish culturally responsive and inclusive classrooms with specific inquiries into systems for instructional planning, teaching multilingual learners, teaching exceptional learners, and community engagement.

-Middle Grades Education Content Pedagogy courses integrate learning from Foundations courses with a content focus that includes methods for engaging learners with developmentally appropriate instruction for literacy, math, science, and the social sciences.
+Middle Grades Education Content Pedagogy courses integrate learning from Foundations courses with a content focus that includes methods for engaging learners in instruction in literacy, math, science, and social studies.
 Relay students also develop systems for data-informed cycles of assessing, planning, teaching, and reflecting to meet the diverse needs of all students.

 The program culminates in a capstone project in which Relay students demonstrate the impact of their practice on middle grade students’ outcomes including academic progress, social-emotional development, and student experience.